sonikabaniya/meteor-login/README.md

 ## Framework

-The application is written in PHP based on the [Meteor](https://www.meteor.com/) framework, current version of Meteor used for this project is 1.9.3.
+The application is written in Js based on the [Meteor](https://www.meteor.com/) framework, current version of Meteor used for this project is 1.9.3.